Nicolasbuisson/BrandShowcase/README.md

 The webpage contains a nav bar and image sliders to showcase the products.

-It seems Github pages only supports static websites which explains why the image slider is not working on the site deployed at: https://nicolasbuisson.github.io/BrandShowcase---UrbanStyles/
+The site is deployed at: https://nicolasbuisson.github.io/BrandShowcase---UrbanStyles/